Universal design

 A curb cut is an example of universal design, making the curb accessible to those with and without wheelchairs.

-Universal design is the design of buildings, products or environments to make them accessible to people, regardless of age, disability, or other factors.
+Universal design is the design of buildings, products, or environments to make them accessible to all people, regardless of age, disability, or other factors.
 It emerged as a rights-based, anti-discrimination measure, which seeks to create design for all abilities.
-Evaluating material and structures that can be utilized by all.
 It addresses common barriers to participation by creating things that can be used by the maximum number of people possible.
 "When disabling mechanisms are to be replaced with mechanisms for inclusion, different kinds of knowledge are relevant for different purposes.
 As a practical strategy for inclusion, Universal Design involves dilemmas and often difficult priorities."
 Curb cuts or sidewalk ramps, which are essential for people in wheelchairs but also used by all, are a common example of universal design.

 History

 The term universal design was coined by the architect Ronald Mace to describe the concept of designing all products and the built environment to be aesthetic and usable to the greatest extent possible by everyone, regardless of their age, ability, or status in life.
 However, due to some people having unusual or conflicting access needs, such as a person with low vision needing bright light and a person with photophobia needing dim light, universal design does not address absolutely every need for every person in every situation.

 Universal design emerged from slightly earlier barrier-free concepts, the broader accessibility movement, and adaptive and assistive technology and also seeks to blend aesthetics into these core considerations.
 As life expectancy rises and modern medicine increases the survival rate of those with significant injuries, illnesses, and birth defects, there is a growing interest in universal design.
-There are many industries in which universal design is having strong market penetration but there are many others in which it has not yet been adopted to any great extent.
+There are many industries in which universal design is having strong market penetration, but there are many others in which it has not yet been adopted to any great extent.
 Universal design is also being applied to the design of technology, instruction, services, and other products and environments.
 Several different fields, such as engineering, architecture, and medicine collaborate in order to effectively create accessible environments that can lend to inclusion for a variety of disabilities.
-It can change the socio-material relationships people have with spaces and environments and create positive experiences for all kinds of abilities.
-Which allows for meaningful participation across multiple demographics experiencing disability.
+It can change the socio-material relationships people have with spaces and environments and create positive experiences for all kinds of abilities, which allows for meaningful participation across multiple demographics experiencing disability.